souzaaz07/lucas/README.md

 # lucas
-aludo do 1°, Lucas G.
+aluno do 1°, Lucas G.